AlbertoV5/ScrapMaps/README.md

  - https://osu.ppy.sh/beatmapsets?s=loved
  - https://osu.ppy.sh/beatmapsets?s=ranked

 And get the map info of maps in first page.
-Aroujnd 15 for osu!, around 20 for BeastSaber.
+Around 15 for osu!, around 20 for BeastSaber.

 Using Selenium, chromedriver.